Wrapped Up in You: Content

 "Wrapped Up In You" is a love song.
 A man expresses his love for a special someone using various analogies and describing how she supports him in hard times and how his life would be if she weren't around.
-The song doesn't feature any drums, but does have traces of percussion (such as maracas).
+The song doesn't feature any drums, but does have traces of percussion such as maracas.
 It is in the key G Major.

 Music video

 The song's music video opens with a quartet of old men at a barbershop executing unique and moderately complex percussions, using household objects such as a broom, board game piece, newspaper etc. while Garth and back-up band arrive for a bite to eat.
 Garth and co. can't get in the restaurant but notice the old men's performance.
 They pick-up some instruments lying about and join them to perform the song.
 A small group of women appear near the end of the song and observe the men's performance.
-This video was directed by Jon Small, and was shot in Watertown, Tennessee.
+This video was directed by Jon Small, and was shot in Watertown, Tennessee, which was also used for the Dr Pepper commercial during the "BE YOU" campaign.